Last Updated on November 25, 2020 by Nazmin Sarker

 - Good source of thiamine

-- With food grinder, using the coarse cutting disk, grind cubed pork into a large bowl.
+- With a food grinder, using the coarse cutting disk, grind cubed pork into a large bowl.

 - Rinse casing in several changes of warm water; slip one end of the casing over the faucet and run warm water through it.